PokerEngine/Cash/README.md

 # Table
-A microservice which is responsible for handling poker table logic
+A microservice which is responsible for handling cash game logic

 ## Cookbook